Agent Builder is in beta. Some features are still in development and are subject to change.

 With the UI built, you can now build the blueprint for the new agent.

-1. The UI Trigger element triggers the blueprint when the user clicks the Summarize button in the UI.
+1. The UI trigger block triggers the blueprint when the user clicks the Generate summary button in the UI.

-2. The Set state block sets the progress_message state variable to Summarizing so that the Message component in the UI can display it.
+2. The Set state block sets the status state variable to Summarizing so that the Message component in the UI can display it.

-3. The Text generation block generates a summary of the research paper.
+3. The Text generation block generates a summary of the meeting notes based on the selected format.

 4. The Set state block sets the summary state variable to the generated summary so that the Text component in the UI can display it.